douglassjohnandrew/EnhancedInvokeVBA/README.md

 - Ensure that your "main" code is **not** inside a Function or Sub
 - Create helper functions and subs if needed

 As a simple example, suppose you want to pass two integers from UiPath to VBA and display their sum in a VBA message box.

-Your code file could look like this:
+You could create the following code file **(MessageBoxDemo.vb)**

 ```vb
 ' A helper sub that displays the sum of two numbers in a VBA message box